yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/CORE_RELEASE_EXECUTION_PLAN_2026-09-03.md

 Maintain the durable handoff with source identity, commands, job handles, checkpoint evidence, outstanding failures, and the next bounded action.
 Continuation resumes existing jobs and state; it must not duplicate submissions.

+Stop and refresh the handoff on a new unplanned blocker, 3 consecutive failed attempts, the same command run 5 times without new information, 10 polls, or approximately 150 tool calls without a verifiable checkpoint.
+Do not switch approaches or bypass a gate after reaching a stop condition.
+Report the exact failure, impact, owner and next bounded action.
+The goal stays incomplete until all three release gates have terminal evidence; production deployment and model promotion still require separate approval.